2026 Funky Frets Uke Fest Artists and Workshop Presenters

-All performers are also presenting workshop or two at the festival.
+Artists & Performers are also presenting workshops at the festival.

 photo by